 Mary folds her arms in front of her, snorts and turns away from Joseph toward the animals.
 “What’s that cow licking?” she asks, pointing into the shadows.
-Just out of the circle of light, the cow bends over something lying on the hay in the manger.
+Just out of the circle of light, the cow bends over something lying on the hay.
 Joseph gets the lantern and goes over.

 “Why . . . it . . . it’s a sort of a baby!”
 He bends down to examine the infant.
 “But it has monstrous horns on its head!”
 Joseph leaps back almost tipping the lantern.
 “My God, it’s a little demon!”